Relativistic Particle on Light-Front: One Particle State in Front Form and Wigner D-matrix

 $(p^{S'})^1$ and $(p^{S'})^2$ are determined by $p^1$, $p^2$ and $\theta$, $\varphi$, $\varphi'$, but it's generally complex.
 So we won't write them down here.
-Furthermore, $n'^{S'}=(1,0,0,-1)=n$; $k^{S'}=k=(m, 0,0,0)$, since it's at rest.
-Putting all the elements together, we have $L^{S'}(p,k,n')$ calculated as \be L^{S'}(p,k,n') = L(p^{S'}, k, n) \ee Plugging the above equation into Eq.(\ref{eq:stl_nprime_1}), we then have \be L(p,k,n') = R_{n|n'}(\varphi, \theta,\varphi')L(p^{S'},k,n) \ee The above formula enables us to use the standard tools of front form in calculating the Lorentz transformation.
+Furthermore, $n'^{S'}=(1,0,0,-1)=n$; $k^{S'}=k=(m, 0,0,0)$, because it's at rest.
+Putting all the elements together, $L^{S'}(p,k,n'_{S'})$ can be calculated as \be L^{S'}(p,k,n'_{S'}) = L(p^{S'}, k, n) \ee Plugging the above equation into Eq.(\ref{eq:stl_nprime_1}), we then have \be L(p,k,n') = R_{n|n'}(\varphi, \theta,\varphi')L(p^{S'},k,n) \ee The above formula enables us to use the standard tools of front form to calculate the Lorentz transformation.
 Notice we also added the $n|n'$ label under $R(\varphi, \theta, \varphi')$ to signify the role of $R$ in changing the reference vector.

 Next we apply those results to one particle state and have \be |p^{S'},\sigma,n\rangle &=& U(L(p^{S'},k,n))|k,\sigma\rangle \ee and \be |p,\sigma, n'\rangle &=& U(L(p,k,n'))|k,\sigma\rangle \nonumber \\ &=&U(R_{n|n'}(\varphi, \theta,\varphi')L(p^{S'},k,n))|k,\sigma\rangle \nonumber \\ \Rightarrow |p,\sigma, n'\rangle &=& U(R_{n|n'}(\varphi, \theta,\varphi')) |p^{S'},\sigma,n\rangle \ee